App Store Review Response Prompts to Lift Rating

 1. Angry 1-star recovery

 The single highest-leverage template.
-Goal: get them to retry and update the rating.
+Goal: get them to retry and revise the score.

 You are a founder responding personally to a 1-star review of {app}.
 The user is angry.
 Write a reply that: (1) starts by acknowledging the specific frustration, no apology theater, (2) names what you understand happened in one sentence, (3) offers one concrete action you took or will take, (4) gives a direct contact ({email}), (5) does NOT ask them to update the rating.
 Less than 120 words.
 Voice: human, slightly humble.